Resentment simmers as Greece launches debate on pension reforms

 "We will fight until the prime minister withdraws this abomination," he told Reuters.

+Ship workers were also preparing for a 48 hour strike starting on Wednesday morning, keeping ferries and ships docked in the seafaring nation.

-Government officials say formal parliamentary deliberation on the pension reform bill is expected in February.
-That will test both the cohesion of Tsipras' radical coalition and the reform credentials of Mitsotakis, scion of a powerful Greek political family and son of a former prime minister.
+Government officials say formal parliamentary deliberation on the pension reform bill is expected in February, but lawmakers were to have a first debate on Tuesday.
+That will test both the cohesion of Tsipras' radical coalition and the reform credentials of new conservative opposition leader Kyriakos Mitsotakis.